-59. The Plan is divided into several sections.
+- 57. The Plan is divided into several sections.
 The first section describes "Cost Finding and Cost Reporting" and describes how a provider is to account for and report its costs.
 The Plan requires that each provider submit a cost report within three months after the close of the cost-reporting year.
 Plan § I.A.
-Providers must detail all of their costs for the entire reporting period, making appropriate adjustments, as required by the Plan, for the determination of "allowable costs."
+A provider must detail all of its costs for the entire reporting period, making appropriate adjustments, as required by the Plan, for the determination of "allowable costs."
 Plan § I.C.
-Continuing to address methodology, Plan § I.C. requires providers to use the accrual method of accounting, in accordance with GAAP; the Medicare (Title XVIII) Principles of Reimbursement; the Provider Reimbursement Manual HCFA Pub.
+Continuing to address methodology, Plan § I.C requires a provider to use the accrual method of accounting, in accordance with GAAP; the Medicare (Title XVIII) Principles of Reimbursement; the Provider Reimbursement Manual HCFA Pub.
 15-1 (1993) (now known as CMS Pub.
-15-1), which is incorporated by reference by Florida Administrative Code Rule 59G-6.010; and applicable rules in the Florida Administrative Code.

-60. Other provisions of section I of the Plan address the cost-reporting process.
-Providers' cost reports must be "current, accurate, and in sufficient detail to support costs set forth in the report."
-Plan § I.F.
+15-1), which is incorporated by reference by Florida Administrative Code Rule 59G-6.010; and applicable rules in the Florida Administrative Code. - 58.
+Other provisions of section I of the Plan address the cost-reporting process.
+A provider's cost report must be "current, accurate, and in sufficient detail to support costs set forth in the report."
+Plan, § I.F.
 This requirement extends to all ledgers, books, records, original evidence of cost, and other records in accordance with CMS Pub.
-15-1, "which pertain to the determination of allowable costs, and must be capable of being audited . . .. " Plan § I.F.
+15-1, "which pertain to the determination of allowable costs, and must be capable of being audited "Plan, § I.F.

-61. Section II of the Plan covers audits.
-All audits must be based on "generally accepted auditing standards of the [American Institute of Certified Public Accountants], as incorporated by reference by Rule 61H1-20.008, F.A.C.
+59. Section II of the Plan covers audits.
+Audits must be based on "generally accepted auditing standards of the [American Institute of Certified Public Accountants], as incorporated by reference by rule 61H1-20.008, F.A.C.
 (10-19-94)."
-Plan § II.A.2.
+Plan, \$ II.A.2.
 The cited rule provides: